Discovery & Define: Understanding the Problem

 HOW to discover and define

-Consider what stood out to you when talking and observing people.
-What patterns emerge when you look at the set?
+Consider what stood out to you when.
+What patterns emerge?
 If you noticed something interesting ask yourself (and your team) why that might be.
 In asking why someone had a certain behavior or feeling you are making connections from that person to the larger context.
 Develop an understanding of the type of person you are designing for – your USER.
 Synthesize and select a limited set of NEEDS that you think are important to fulfill; you may in fact express a just one single salient need to address.
 Work to express INSIGHTS you developed through the synthesis of information your have gathered through empathy and research work.
 Then articulate a point-of-view by combining these three elements – user, need, and insight – as an actionable problem statement that will drive the rest of your design work.
 A good point-of-view is one that:

 - Provides focus and frames the problem

 - Empowers your team to make decisions independently in parallel

 - Captures the hearts and minds of people you meet